Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-When the worship changes, the Faith changes.
+When worship changes, faith changes.

-When the sacrifice is altered, the priesthood is altered.
+When sacrifice is altered, priesthood is altered.

-When the altar is overthrown, enters her Passion.
 Jeremias had already shown the same thing in prophetic form: once the sanctuary is corrupted and false peace replaces truth, worship itself becomes part of the chastisement.

-• a propitiatory Sacrifice offered to God,
+• a propitiatory sacrifice offered to God,

 • the work of Christ the High Priest,